LegendBegins/Custom-BBCode/README.md

 Notes:

-The data variable in the tagprocessing functions contains variable data that might exist within tags such as [quote=@LegendBegins]This is a neat script![/quote].
+The data variable in the tag processing functions contains variable data that might exist within tags such as [quote=@LegendBegins]This is a neat script![/quote].
 Examples have been provided.

 Tags are currently case sensitive, but this can be patched by converting all instances of the tag variable in parseBBCode() to lowercase